husky

 So, I'll create a pre-commit hook which'll execute exactly before a commit and execute what it's told to.
 I'll add yarn lint to my pre-commit hook.

-Now for the sharing part, comes in the play.
+Now for the sharing part, husky comes in the play.
 We can add the hooks through husky and add it to the version control system.
 Voila!
 We're done

 Installation